kotolex/surrealist/README.md

  - it is OK to use connection in different threads, but it can be your bottleneck, as there is only one connection to DB
  - with many queries and high load, you should consider using more than one connection, but not too many of them.
 The number of connections equal to the number of CPU-cores is the best choice
  - remember to properly close connections

+All objects, including connections, statements, database are thread-safe, so you can use all library features in different threads.

 ## Recursion and JSON in Python ##
 SurrealDb has _"no limit to the depth of any nested objects or values within"_, but in Python we have a recursion limit and